-FIGURE 22: Summary of anticipated student health impacts resulting from changes in food environment (continued)

-environment (continued) : Red Evidence that negative changes in health may occur Orange More evidence is needed Yellow A limited number of studies and/or data from local schools provides promising evidence of positive changes in health Green Multiple studies provide strong evidence of positive changes in health Anticipated change in health behavior/ health outcome Brief description of evidence re Reduction in school absences A few studies have explored the relationship between schools using fresh ingredients in school meals and school attendance rates, with one school reporting a 14 percent reduction in absences after making changes to their school meal (Pan, Sherry, Park, & Blanck, 2013).
+FIGURE 22: Summary of anticipated student health impacts resulting from changes in food environment (continued) Red Evidence that negative changes in health may occur Orange More evidence is needed Yellow A limited number of studies and/or data from local schools provides promising evidence of positive changes in health Green Multiple studies provide strong evidence of positive changes in health Anticipated change in health behavior/ health outcome Brief description of evidence e Reduction in school absences A few studies have explored the relationship between schools using fresh ingredients in school meals and school attendance rates, with one school reporting a 14 percent reduction in absences after making changes to their school meal (Pan, Sherry, Park, & Blanck, 2013).
 Increased classroom attentiveness In published studies and at local schools, teachers and school administrators have observed that students are more alert and attentive in class after implementing changes to provide healthier food options (Golley, et al., 2010; Hinman, 2011).
 Improved academic performance There is limited evidence of improved classroom performance among students who attend schools that provide healthier food options.
 Studies that have demonstrated a relationship between healthier food options and improved academic performance have focused on students who are experiencing hunger, food insecurity, and/or poor nutrition or schools that made dramatic changes that substantially improved the quality of food available to students p(Bradley & Greene, 2013; Belot & James, 2011).
 Additional research is needed to explore the impact of more incremental changes in the school food environment, as well as the relationship between improved nutrition and academic performance for different student populations and in multiple school settings.
-Reduced prevalence of childhood overweight and obesity Agriculture (USDA) concluded reduce the risk of overweight needed as the evidence is ba Committee, 2010).
-In Minnesota, rates of childholds. commissioned by the United St d that increased consumption of t and obesity in children, but not sed on relatively few studies (Die bood obesity among lower-income fruits and vegetables may es additional research is etary Guidelines Advisory e preschool-age children timeframe, a number of state Program, have been impleme in childcare settings and scho enters for Disease Control and Provide campaigns, such as the Statented that promote breast-feeding that these policies trond data are not available for atewide Health Improvement ng and healthier food option es are leading to reductions in obesity.
-However, statewide trend data are not available for school-age children.
+Reduced prevalence of childhood overweight and obesity A systematic literature review Agriculture (USDA) concluded reduce the risk of overweight needed as the evidence is ba Committee, 2010).
+In Minnesota, rates of childho have declined since 2008 (Ce timeframe, a number of state Program, have been implement in childcare settings and schoo in obesity.
+However, statewid commissioned by the United Statistical that increased consumption of and obesity in children, but not sed on relatively few studies (Die coord obesity among lower-income enters for Disease Control and Prwide campaigns, such as the Statested that promote breast-feeding bols, suggesting that these policies e trend data are not available for ates Department of fruits and vegetables may es additional research is etary Guidelines Advisory e preschool-age children revention, 2014).
+During that atewide Health Improvement ag and healthier food options es are leading to reductions r school-age children.